 If you don’t know who the CTP Insurer of the at-fault vehicle is, or if you don’t know the number plate, find more information about unknown or unregistered vehicles.

-Remember to attach the Voluntary Medical Certificate completed by your medical practitioner at your initial medical appointment with your completed Injury Claim Form.
+Remember to attach the Medical Certificate completed by your medical practitioner at your initial medical appointment with your completed Injury Claim Form.
 Also attach the invoice for your medical appointment to have this certificate completed.

 Once the CTP Insurer receives your claim form, they will issue a claim number.
-They may contact you (and other people involved in the accident) by phone and send you a confirmation letter within five business days.
+They may contact you (and other people involved in the accident) by phone and send you a confirmation letter within seven business days.
 Keep this claim number handy, as you will need to provide it to your health practitioners should you require further treatment for your claim-related injuries.